feathersjs/docs/guides/chat/frontend.md

 ## Building a frontend

 In this chapter we will create a very simple web application for the messages service [that we just created](./service.md).
-We won't be using a framework like jQuery, Angular, React or VueJS (for more information about those, see the [frameworks](./frameworks.md) chapter).
-Instead we will go with plain old JavaScript that will work in any modern browser.
+We won't be using a framework like jQuery, Angular, React or VueJS (for more information about those, see the [frameworks](../frameworks/readme.md) section).
+Instead we will go with plain old JavaScript that will work in any modern browser (latest Chrome, Firefox and the Edge Internet Explorer).

 ## Using Feathers on the client